-MeHI's program assists BH and LTPAC providers in the procurement and implementation of interoperable EHRs and in the effective use of these technologies.
-This use will facilitate these providers joining other providers in using Health IT to enhance patient care coordination, ease transitions of care, and advance healthcare in Massachusetts.
+MeHI's program assisted BH and LTPAC providers in the procurement and implementation of interoperable EHRs and in the effective use of these technologies.
+This use facilitates these providers joining other providers in using Health IT to enhance patient care coordination, ease transitions of care, and advance healthcare in Massachusetts.

-- Support for building a foundation to digitally coordinate care
+- Support for building a foundation to digitally coordinate care; and